-Methodology Balance sheet tools (valuation) Projection to ols Survey tools Tools NBS and CBS IRR based on cash flows CFA Projected RI from IORP BS IBS STS Investment behaviour of the IORP No No No No Useful to get insights in the restrictions of the asset allocation financial market via investment response.
-Useful to get an idea of specific risk exposure Liquidity risk No No Yes No Partial Yes, depending on ST

-Table 3.2.
-Overview of tools to assess the direct impact on the financial markets in time and the actions that take place between these points in time (buying/selling of specific asset categories).
+Methodology Balance sheet tools (valuation) Projection to ols Survey tools Tools NBS and CBS IRR based on cash flows CFA Projected RI from IORP BS IBS STS Investment behaviour of the IORP No No No No Useful to get insights in the restrictions of the asset allocation Yes.
+Impact on financial market via investment response.
+Useful to get an idea of specific risk exposure Liquidity risk No No Yes No Partial Partial Yes, depending on ST in time and the actions that take place between these points in time (buying/selling of specific asset categories).
 The BS can provide insights in possible investment restrictions.
 A STS could collect specific information on specific asset types or in relation to specific narratives/scenarios to gain more insights on specific risk exposures.

-144. We refer to subsection 3.3.2.2. with regard to the assessment of liquidity risks.

-145. The response of IORPs to the adverse scenario by tactically or strategically selling or buying assets can be assessed with IBS.
+- 144. We refer to subsection 3.3.2.2. with regard to the assessment of liquidity risks. - 145.
+The response of IORPs to the adverse scenario by tactically or strategically selling or buying assets can be assessed with IBS.
 The survey can examine the impact of the adverse scenarios on the asset portfolio (allocation and size) at different points